Pumpkin Oatmeal Cookies

-- In a large bowl, whisk together flour, oats, baking soda, pumpkin pie spice, cinnamon, salt, and sugar.
+- Whisk together flour, oats, baking soda, pumpkin pie spice, cinnamon, salt, and sugar in a large bowl.

-- Add egg, pumpkin puree, and vanilla extract.
-Combine with an electric mixer until combined and dough forms.
+- In a medium bowl, whisk together the melted butter, egg, pumpkin puree, and vanilla extract with an electric mixer until combined and dough forms.

 - Bake at 350 F for 11-12 minutes.
 Cookies should be soft in the center.

-- While cookies are baking, whisk together all the ingredients for cookie glaze.
-Wait until cookies are cool to touch and drizzle each with glaze.
+- While the cookies are baking, whisk together all the ingredients for the cookie glaze.
+Wait until cookies are cool to the touch, and drizzle each with glaze.